Select a session

 Recorded July 21st, 2020

-The career trajectory of Douglas Holladay has been unique and varied with its blend of public service, finance and business, non-profit work, and more recently, teaching and journalism.
-He is the author of Thriving, Finding Purpose and Meaning in Life and Work.
-Formerly a senior officer at Goldman, Sachs and Co., Holladay is a co-founder of private equity partnerships and funds, with a current focus on advising non-profit organizations.
+Douglas’ career trajectory of has been a unique and varied blend of public service, finance and business, non-profit work, and more recently, teaching and journalism.
+Formerly a senior officer at Goldman, Sachs and Co., he is a co-founder of private equity partnerships and funds, with a current focus on advising non-profit organizations.
 He also teaches at Georgetown University in the MBA program.
 He holds degrees from the University of North Carolina, Princeton Theological Seminary, and Oxford University.